publications

 publications in reversed chronological order

-- Rapid Adaptive Increase of Amylase Gene Copy Number in Indigenous AndeansKendra Scheer, Luane J B Landau, Kelsey Jorgensen, and 14 more authorsbioRxiv, Mar 2025
+- Rapid adaptive increase of amylase gene copy number in Indigenous AndeansKendra Scheer*, Luane J B Landau*, Kelsey Jorgensen, Charikleia Karageorgiou, and 13 more authorsNature Communications, May 2026

-The salivary amylase gene (AMY1) exhibits remarkable copy number variation linked to dietary shifts in human evolution.
-While global studies highlight its structural complexity and association with starch-rich diets, localized selection patterns remain under explored.
-Here, we analyzed AMY1 copy number in 3,723 individuals from 85 populations, revealing that Indigenous Peruvian Andean populations possess the highest AMY1 copy number globally.
-A genome-wide analysis showed significantly higher amylase copy numbers in Peruvian Andean genomes compared to closely related populations.
-Further, we identified positive selection (selection coefficient of 0.0124, log likelihood ratio of 11.1543) at the nucleotide level on a haplotype harboring at least five haploid AMY1 copies, with a Peruvian Andean-specific expansion coinciding with potato domestication ( 6-10 kya).
-Using ultra-long-read sequencing, we demonstrated that previously-described recombination-based mutational mechanisms drive the formation of high-copy AMY1 haplotypes observed in Andean population.
+The salivary amylase gene AMY1 exhibits remarkable copy number variation linked to dietary shifts in human evolution.
+While global studies highlight its structural complexity and association with starch-rich diets, localized selection patterns remain underexplored.
+Here, we analyze AMY1 copy number in 3,723 individuals from 85 populations, revealing that Indigenous Peruvian Andean populations possess the highest AMY1 copy number globally.
+A genome-wide analysis shows significantly higher amylase copy numbers in Peruvian Andean genomes compared to closely related populations.
+Further, we identify positive selection (selection coefficient of 0.0124, log likelihood ratio of 11.1543) at the nucleotide level on a haplotype harboring at least five haploid AMY1 copies, with a Peruvian Andean-specific expansion dated to around 10,000 years ago, coinciding with potato domestication in the region.
+Using ultra-long-read sequencing, we demonstrate that previously described recombination-based mutational mechanisms drive the formation of high-copy AMY1 haplotypes observed in Andean population.
 Our study provides a framework for investigating structurally complex loci and their role in human dietary adaptation.

-- Convergent evolution through independent rearrangements in the primate amylase locusCharikleia Karageorgiou, Stefan Ruhl, and Omer GokcumenbioRxiv, Aug 2025
+- Convergent evolution through independent rearrangements in the primate amylase locusCharikleia Karageorgiou, Petar Pajic, Stefan Ruhl, and Omer GokcumenCell Reports, Jun 2026

 2024